VR-25/acc/README.md

 # Reset battery stats after pausing charging.

 # reset_batt_stats_on_unplug (rbsu) #
-# Reset battery stats after unplugging the charger AND loop_delay_discharging (seconds) have passed.
+# Reset battery stats if the charger has been unplugged for 10 seconds.
-# If the charger is replugged within loop_delay_discharging (seconds) after unplugging it, the operation is aborted.

-# loop_delay_charging (ldc) #
-# loop_delay_discharging (ldd) #
-# These are delays (seconds) between loop iterations.
-# Lower values translate to quicker acc responsiveness - but at the cost of slightly extra CPU time.
-# Don't touch these (particularly ldd), unless you know exactly what you're doing.

 # charging_switch (s) #
 # If unset, acc cycles through its database and sets the first working switch/group that disables charging.
 # If the set switch/group doesn't work, acc unsets chargingSwitch and repeats the above.
-# If all switches fail to disable charging, chargingSwitch is unset, switchDelay is reverted to 1.5 and acc/d exit with error code 7.
+# If all switches fail to disable charging, chargingSwitch is unset and acc/d exit with error code 7.
 # This automated process can be disabled by appending "--" to "charging_switch=...".
 # e.g., acc -s s="battery/charge_enabled 1 0 --"